Epilepsy: Medications

 The least expensive anticonvulsant is phenobarbital at around US$5 a year.
 The World Health Organization gives it a first-line recommendation in LMICs and it is commonly used in these countries.
 Access, however, may be difficult as some countries label it as a controlled drug.

 Adverse effects from medications are reported in 10% to 90% of people, depending on how and from whom the data is collected.
 Most adverse effects are dose-related and mild.
 Some examples include mood changes, sleepiness, or an unsteadiness in gait.
 Certain medications have side effects that are not related to dose such as rashes, liver toxicity, or suppression of the bone marrow.
 Up to a quarter of people stop treatment due to adverse effects.
 Some medications are associated with birth defects when used in pregnancy.
 Many of the common used medications, such as valproate, phenytoin, carbamazepine, phenobarbital, and gabapentin have been reported to cause increased risk of birth defects, especially when used during the first trimester.
 Despite this, treatment is often continued once effective, because the risk of untreated epilepsy is believed to be greater than the risk of the medications.
 Among the antiepileptic medications, levetiracetam and lamotrigine seem to carry the lowest risk of causing birth defects.

-Slowly stopping medications may be reasonable in some people who do not have a seizure for two to four years; however, around a third of people have a recurrence, most often during the first six months.
+Gradually stopping medications may be considered by a physician in some people who have been seizure-free for two to four years.
+Around a third of patients have a recurrence, most often during the first six months.
 Stopping is possible in about 70% of children and 60% of adults.
 Measuring medication levels is not generally needed in those whose seizures are well controlled.